Eun/serrors/README.md

 validation of username failed [username=MisterDolittle]: username is too long [username=MisterDolittle] [max_length=10]
 ```

-This package attempts to solve this problem by providing methods to add tags/fields/kv-pairs to errors,
+This package attempts to solve this problem by providing methods to add tags/fields/kv-pairs to errors that can later be
-so they can be later retrieved.
+retrieved.

 ## Builder Usage